wabbitguy/Kobra_Max_PRUSA_Profiles/README.md

 HIPS: 3D Printing Canada

 The SVG and STL are the custom graphic/model for the bed.
 Put them in a folder where they own move and then in Printer Settings-->General-->Bed Shape, you can select the two files.

+Sept 9 - 2022 - Added DRAFT print profile, created with PRUSA Slicer 2.5.0.
+Layer height 0.3, fast printing speed, uses volumetric Pressure Equaliizer.
+To use select the draft prifle, then for the Filament and Printer settings select the filament type you want to use.
+Hence the DRAFT profile (print settings only) is generic for all filaments.
+For the higher speed and thicker layer height, you may need to increase the hot end temperature by 5%.
+Do not recomend draft profile for TPU.